-I could not tell this man what I would tell another in a lesser circumstance, because while the truth is always the same, how we explain that truth often requires empathy and consideration.
+And so I could not tell this man what I would tell another in a lesser circumstance.
+Because while the truth is always the same, how we consider that truth often requires empathy and consideration.

 There exists within us all the leverage to change whatever in our lives we determine requires it.

 There is a point where the pain of continuing whatever life we live, in whatever circumstance we live it, becomes simply too much to bear; where waking another day as we have woken every day becomes the last thing we will ever accept again.